asvd/viewport/README.md

 (https://github.com/sxalexander/jquery-scrollspy), but the advantages of `viewport.js` are:

-- It does not have any dependencies, it is written on vanilla javascript and works anywhere;
+- it does not have any dependencies;

+- it is written on vanilla javascript and works anywhere;

-- It's size is only 1548 bytes minified;
+- its size is only 1548 bytes minified;

-- It has very simple and flexible API which exposes:
+- it has very simple and flexible API which exposes:

  - a section currently visible in the viewport;